andresfeelip29/microservices-technical-test/README.md

 ### Hello!

-This repository is created for test in neoris
+This repository is created for technical test

 # Example microservice apps